 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Carnegie Fonder reported total carbon emissions of approximately 51,765,300 kg CO2e, with Scope 1 emissions at about 311,900 kg CO2e, Scope 2 emissions at approximately 243,400 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled about 51,185,400 kg CO2e.
-This marks a notable decrease from 2023, where total emissions were approximately 124,975,100 kg CO2e, with Scope 1 at about 692,600 kg CO2e, Scope 2 at approximately 468,800 kg CO2e, and Scope 3 at around 123,784,800 kg CO2e.
-Carnegie Fonder has set near-term targets aligned with a 1.5°C pathway, covering 84% of its total investment and lending activities as of 2020.
-These targets are designed to address greenhouse gas emissions from company operations (Scopes 1 and 2) and are consistent with the reductions necessary to limit global warming to 1.5°C. However, the organisation has not committed to a net-zero target.
-The emissions data is sourced directly from Carnegie Fonder AB, with no cascading from a parent or related organisation.
-The company continues to focus on reducing its carbon footprint while maintaining transparency in its climate commitments.
+In 2024, Carnegie Fonder reported total carbon emissions of approximately 51.8 million kg CO2e, with Scope 1 emissions at about 311,900 kg CO2e, Scope 2 emissions at approximately 243,400 kg CO2e, and Scope 3 emissions constituting the majority at about 51.2 million kg CO2e.
+This represents a significant reduction from 2023, where total emissions were approximately 124.9 million kg CO2e, with Scope 1 at about 692,600 kg CO2e, Scope 2 at approximately 468,800 kg CO2e, and Scope 3 at about 123.8 million kg CO2e.
+Carnegie Fonder has set near-term targets aligned with the Science Based Targets initiative (SBTi), aiming for reductions consistent with limiting global warming to 1.5°C. These targets cover approximately 84% of its total investment and lending activities as of 2020, focusing on emissions from company operations (Scopes 1 and 2).
+However, the organisation has not committed to a net-zero target.
+The emissions data is not cascaded from any parent organisation, indicating that Carnegie Fonder operates independently in its reporting and climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents